feabhas/docker-target/README.md

 ## Obtaining the course exercises

-Inside your `docker-target` workspace there is a `configure.py` script that can be used to copy the course exercises into your workspace.
+Inside your `docker-target` workspace subfolder called `scripts` there is a `configure.py` script that can be used to copy the course exercises into your workspace.

-You can run this script at any from your host enviroment or, once you've opened the project workspace, from a terminal window in VS Code using the command:
+You can run this script at any time from your host environment or, once you've opened the project workspace, from a terminal window in VS Code using the command: